Elizabeth Taber Library

 Use of library AV equipment including a projector and screen can be requested, please request equipment use in advance to ensure availability.

-While food and drinks are allowed in our meeting room spaces, producing an excessive mess or causing damage to the carpet and furniture may result in being permanently barred from using library meeting spaces in the future and may be billed for damages.
+While food and drinks are allowed in our meeting room spaces, producing an excessive mess or causing damage to the carpet or furniture may result in being permanently barred from using library meeting spaces in the future, and users may be billed for damages.

-All users of the meeting room spaces with in the library are expected to adhere to the ETL’s patron behavioral policies.
-Certain activities are inconsistent with the mission of the Library and will not be tolerated, and will result in cancelation of the event and removal of the party from the library, these activities can include but are not limited to disruptive behavior, such as but not limited to: running, playing audio equipment so that others can hear; threatening or harassing behavior; public intoxication; talking loudly; or engaging in any other behavior which would hinder the Library from carrying out its mission, harassment of patrons or staff including using threatening or abusive language, inappropriate behavior, or attention, or intimidating language or behavior.
+All users of the meeting room spaces within the library are expected to adhere to the ETL’s patron behavioral policies.
+Certain activities are inconsistent with the mission of the library and will not be tolerated, and will result in cancelation of the event and removal of the party from the library, these activities can include but are not limited to disruptive behavior, such as but not limited to: running, speaking, singing, or playing audio equipment or musical instruments loud enough to be heard outside the meeting room space; displaying threatening or harassing behavior; public intoxication; engaging in any other behavior which would hinder the library from carrying out its mission; harassment of patrons or staff including using threatening or abusive language; inappropriate behavior or inappropriate attention towards other patrons or towards staff; or intimidating language or behavior.

-Staff at the Elizabeth Taber Library cannot be made available to assist in advertsising, organizing, running, or participating in non library events, aside from preparing the meeting room space for use, nor will staff be resposible for providing child care or chaperoning events.
+Staff at the Elizabeth Taber Library cannot be made available to assist in advertising, organizing, running, or participating in non-library sponsored events, aside from preparing the meeting room space for use, nor will staff be responsible for providing child care or chaperoning events.
 No children under the age of 9 are allowed to attend events without supervision.

 Collection Development Policy